deckhouse/virtualization/docs/USER_GUIDE.md

 # NAME              PHASE   CDROM   PROGRESS   AGE
 # ubuntu-22.04-pvc  Ready   false   100%       23h
 ```

+If the `.spec.persistentVolumeClaim.storageClassName` parameter is not specified, the default `StorageClass` at the cluster level will be used, or for images if specified in [module settings](./ADMIN_GUIDE.md#storage-class-settings-for-images).

 ### Creating an image from Container Registry